muodov/labs-annotations/README.md

-# Surfly Labs: annotations
+# Webtoppings.bar: annotations server

-This is a simple app for adding [annotatorJS](annotatorjs.org)-like annotations on any web page.
+This is a helper server app for adding [annotatorJS](annotatorjs.org)-like annotations on any web page.
-To make it work, just drop a built JS file on the page.

-This app is a part of the [Surfly Labs experiment](https://www.surfly.com/extend-any-web-app-with-annotations/), but works standalone as well.
+It is a part of "Annotation" plugin of the [webtoppings.bar](https://webtoppings.bar) service